mui/mui-x/docs/data/charts/legend/legend.md

 ### Label styling

-To break line in legend labels, use the special character `\n`.
+To break lines in legend labels, use the special `\n` character.

-To customize its style, you should not use CSS.
-Instead pass a styling object to the `labelStyle` property.
+To customize the label style, you should not use CSS.
+Instead, pass a styling object to the `labelStyle` property.

 The `labelStyle` property is needed to measure text size, and then place legend items at the correct position.